A Light-Cone Approach to Higher-Order Cosmological Observables: Beyond Linear-Order Perturbation Theory on the Light-Cone

-Since physics is independent of the gauge chosen to describe it, one should write the particular physical quantity in which he is interested in a gauge-invariant way.
+Using the above gauge transformations, the metric can be gauge-fixed eliminating two scalar and one vector perturbations.
+The most popular gauge choices (writing them at any order in perturbation theory) are the following: \begin{itemize} \item \textit{Poisson Gauge} (PG)\footnote{The PG is often referred to as \quotes{Newtonian/longitudinal gauge} at first order.}: $\,\,\,\,\,\,\,\,\,\,\,\,\mc{B}_i^{(n)} = 0 = E^{(n)}$; \item \textit{Synchronous Gauge} (SG): $\,\,\,\,\phi^{(n)} =0 =\mc{B}_i^{(n)}$; \item \textit{Uniform Curvature Gauge} (UCG): $\,\,\,\,\psi^{(n)} =0 = E^{(n)}$. \end{itemize} Since physics is independent of the gauge chosen to describe it, one should write the particular physical quantity in which he is interested in a gauge-invariant way.
 A very important example is given by the gauge-invariant gravitational potentials $\Phi^{(1)}$ and $\Psi^{(1)}$, also known as \textit{Bardeen variables}.
 At first order, we define them as the value that the perturbations $\phi^{(1)}$ and $\psi^{(1)}$ acquire in the PG.
 In order to move to the aforementioned PG up to first order, we need the following conditions\footnote{up to arbitrary constants of integration} on the gauge modes,

 obtained by imposing $\tilde{E}^{(1)}=0=\tilde{B}^{(1)}=\tilde{B}^{(1)}_i$.
 Then, by performing a gauge transformation on $\phi^{(1)}$ and $\psi^{(1)}$ using the above gauge fields, we end up with

 \paragraph{Light-cone perturbation theory.} Let us now consider a gauge transformation acting on the light-cone coordinates, namely